 - Skin rash, redness of the face, arms, neck, and in some occasions, upper chest

 Less Common Side-effects:

-- loss of coordination, trouble performing daily tasks
+- Loss of coordination, trouble to perform daily tasks

 If you experience signs of an allergic reaction (difficulty breathing, hives, swelling in the throat or face) or a serious skin reaction (skin pain, purple or red skin rashes, burning in the eyes, sore throat, fever), get emergency medical attention as soon as possible.

 After using the medicine, you may still experience some side-effects that require medical attention.
 Consult your doctor immediately.